smallsco/macstodon/README.md

 * Authentication
 * Post plain-text toots with full control of visibility, and optional content warnings
-* View your home and local timelines
+* View any timeline including lists and hashtags in a customizable three-column view
-* View your notifications
 * Favourite, boost, and bookmark toots
 * Reply to toots from others
 * Follow links in toots